denten-books/plain-text/3-format.md

 according to predefined rules.
 Mental image, information stored in the head, becomes inscription, information stored in the machine, which turns into a projection, content arranged on the screen.
-The complexities of the transformation stem from the fundamental incompatibility between what the media scholar Alexander Galloway calls "incommensurate physicalities [@galloway_interface_2012, viii]" between human and machine.
+The complexities of the transformation stem from a fundamental incompatibility between what the media scholar Alexander Galloway calls "incommensurate physicalities" between human and machine [@galloway_interface_2012, viii].
 Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.

 [^ln3-symbolisms]: See @wittgenstein_philosophical_1974, 45.